 In the town, there are a couple of traditional ceramic stores each with reasonable pieing, well worth the visit and a purchase.
 Their items are quite special.
 Something you may only realize as your trip continues or once you get back home.
 We found ourselves with a bit of remorse for not picking up another of the exquisite bowl that we still think on to this day.
 Another trip is the only solution!

 There is also a lovely tea-house, cafes, souvenir shops, a mouth-watering sake store, and a general combini.
 Most importantly, look here for local beer kept ice-cold with running river water!

 For the intrepid, on the outskirts of the village there are various trails to explore.
 Explore, be happy, be at peace and be well.

-Tip:Throughout your trip in Japan.
+Tip:Throughout your trip to Japan.
 If you see something you want, get it.
-You will not find a better ‘price’ or ‘place’ or ‘product‘.
+You will not find a better ‘price’ or ‘place’ or ‘product’.
 No one is ever ‘out to get you’!
-Coming from other parts of the wold, this is something that takes a bit of remembering!
+Coming from other parts of the world, this is something that takes a bit of remembering!